skdw/kubernetes-cert/README.md

 - Aggregated APIs, add a secondary API server to the cluster
   - API calls accepted by `kube-apiserver` and forwarded to the secondary API server to be handled

+### Security

+LFS260 - a separate course on k8s security

+How Pods use security policies, like SELinux

+On each API request, `kube-apiserver` goes through a 3-step process:
+- Authentication (X509 certificate, a token or a webhook to an LDAP server)
+- Authorization (RBAC - role-based access control)
+- Admission controller (8-9 shell scripts that can do many things)

+Security contexts limit what processes running in containers can do.
+For example, the UID of the process, the Linux capabilities, and the filesystem group can be limited. e.g. `runAsNonRoot`

+Network policies - by default all pods can reach each other; however isolation can be introduced, e.g. `NetworkPolicy -> ingress -> ipBlock`

+### High Availability

+kubeadm provides the integrated ability to join multiple cp nodes with collocated etcd databases -> higher redundancy, fault tolerance

+To ensure that workers and other control planes continue to have access, it is a good idea to use a load balancer.

+- Collocated databases - two or more cp servers joined to the cluster
+- Non-collocated databases - using an external cluster of etcd allows for less interruption should a node fail (however setup takes more work to configure)

+## Labs

+`killer.sh` exam simulator - 2 attempts

 ### Getting started

 #### Tools